lainchan/lainchan/README.md

 # Tinyboard - A lightweight PHP imageboard.

 ## About
 Tinyboard is an imageboard software package written in PHP.
 It aims to maintain a stable, fast, clean and user-friendly engine for imageboards.
 Development for Tinyboard started in October 2010 and the project is being lead by [OmegaSDG][o] ("Omega Software Develop Group").
+You can contact the development team over IRC at irc.n0v4.com #tinyboard.

 Tinyboard is not currently at a stable state.